tylercooksrice/cse15l-lab-reports/lab-report-1.md

 - The working directory was /home when "cat" was ran.
-- When using the "cat" command with a directory as an argument, the "cat" command displayed an error, because the "cat" command requires a file as an argument and a directory was given argument, therefore, the cat command displayed an error.
+- When using the "cat" command with a directory as an argument, the "cat" command displayed an error, because the "cat" command requires a file as an argument and a directory was the given argument, therefore, the cat command displayed an error.
 - The output was an error because the "cat" command needs a file path as an argument, therefore by providing a directory path, the output displayed an error.